-Valdosta police arrest two after shooting incident
+Valdosta Police arrest two after shooting incident

 VALDOSTA, Ga.
-(WALB) - Just after midnight on Jan.
-20, patrol officers with the Valdosta Police Department responded to the 1100 block of Jo Ree Street to investigate a domestic dispute involving a firearm.
+(WALB) - Just after midnight on January 20, patrol officers with Valdosta Police Department responded to the 1100 block of Jo Ree Street, to investigate a domestic dispute involving a firearm.

 Officers heard loud arguing coming from inside an apartment and found Nino Franklin and True Jones arguing.
 The investigation revealed that Jones and a friend came to the location to get some of Jones’ belongings that she had left at the location after moving out, according to VPD.